Southern Corn Fritters Recipe

 Now, add the all-purpose flour.

-The cornmeal, egg, and all-purpose flour work together to hold everything together while frying.
+The cornmeal, egg, and all-purpose flour hold everything together while frying.

 If it still seems too dry, add another egg to the mixture.